mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

 ## Where the Problems started

-After I installed Manjaro and everything worked fine with the free drivers I installed the \[cuda\]([https://en.wikipedia.org/wiki/CUDA](https://en.wikipedia.org/wiki/CUDA "https://en.wikipedia.org/wiki/CUDA")) package
+After I installed Manjaro and everything worked fine with the free drivers I installed the \[cuda\]([https://en.wikipedia.org/wiki/CUDA](https://en.wikipedia.org/wiki/CUDA "https://en.wikipedia.org/wiki/CUDA")) package and rebooted.
+After this only the monitors connected to the integrated graphics worked.